 If the thought of Arthur’s Seat is a bit daunting, but you still want a good view of Edinburgh, there’s another excellent option for you: Calton Hill.
 You will probably notice this hill soon after your arrival to Edinburgh and visitors are often surprised to see a hill resembling the Acropolis of Athens.

 Calton Hill has been among other things, the site of prisons, residences, government buildings, and the city observatory.
-There are sometimes art exhibitions or other events on the hill, including the popular Beltane Fire Festival in April.
+There are sometimes events taking place on the hill, including the popular Beltane Fire Festival in April.
 Take time to explore the various monuments and enjoy the great views of the city skyline; these are probably our favorite views of Edinburgh!

 To learn more about Calton Hill’s past and for a particularly excellent view of Edinburgh, consider visiting the small museum in the Nelson Monument and then climbing the 143 steps to the viewing platform on top (small fee) of the 105 foot (32 meter) high monument which offers wide vistas over Edinburgh.
 The small museum details the history of the monument, and the man for whom it was named, Admiral Horatio Nelson, who led the British navy to victory at the Battle of Trafalgar during the Napoleonic Wars.

-The Nelson Monument contains a time ball which is still dropped at 1 o’clock daily (except Sundays), which coordinates with the firing of the guns at Edinburgh Castle once used to alert ships of the time.
+The Nelson Monument contains a time ball which was dropped at 1 o’clock daily (except Sundays), which coordinates with the firing of the guns at Edinburgh Castle once used to alert ships of the time.
+The guns are still fired at Edinburgh Castle on most days.

 20. Royal Botanic Garden